Colchicine for Cardiovascular Disease in Diabetes

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are using certain strong inhibitors like cyclosporine or clarithromycin.
 It's best to discuss your current medications with the trial team.

-What evidence supports the effectiveness of the drug colchicine for cardiovascular disease in diabetes?
+What evidence suggests that colchicine might be an effective treatment for cardiovascular disease in diabetes?

 Kevin Boczar, MD